ThuyPh-am/ANN-to-classify-SKUs/README.md

   <!---> <a name = "subheader-1"> </a>
   ### 2.1.
 ABC analysis ###
   Using ABC analysis, this project grouped SKUs into categories based on their values and amounts of SKUs inside the warehouse
-  Group A: highest-values and lowest-amounts SKUs
+  Group A: highest-values and smallest-amounts SKUs
   Group B: medium-values and medium-amounts SKUs
-  Group C: lowest-values and lowest-amounts SKUs
+  Group C: lowest-values and largest-amounts SKUs

   <!---> <a name = "subheader-2"> </a>
   ### 2.2.
 FMR analysis ###